Jefferson Elementary School is home to all of the district’s kindergarten through fourth-graders.

 Above all, we will always try to never hurt anyone on the inside or outside.

 Since joining the district, Jefferson Elementary School has undergone significant structural and aesthetic changes over the years.
-Several renovations have been made to the facility, but major modifications occurred in 1956, 1974, and in 2003, thanks to voters' support of Bond 2000.
-Following the closure of the district's two smallest elementary schools, Mariaville and Woestina, kindergarten through fourth-graders began learning together in the same building during the 2011-12 school year while fifth-graders began attending the middle school.
-The facility now looks more like a top-heavy, elongated Z, and serves approximately 650 students.
+Several renovations have been made to the facility, but major modifications occurred in 1956, 1974, and in 2003, thanks to voters’ support of Bond 2000.
+Following the closure of the district’s two smallest elementary schools, Mariaville and Woestina, kindergarten through fourth-graders began learning together in the same building during the 2011-12 school year while fifth-graders began attending the middle school.
+The school serves approximately 650 students.